tistech0/GoTime/README.md

 - The web app in Vue.js
 - The dev ops part with Docker Kubernetes and CI/CD
 - The design thinking part with the personas, the user story map, the graphic charter, the maquette and the prototype
-- The authentication part with TODO
+- The authentication part
-- The mobile app in TODO
+- The mobile app with capacitor
 - The security part

 <p align="right">(<a href="#readme-top">Back to the top</a>)</p>